ChristophGmeiner/NDDE3_DataWarehouse_AWS/README.md

 Sparkify is a simulated (not-real) online music streaming service.

-This Git repository shows how to script an etl process for loading data from json raw data to a AWS Redshift Sataewarehouse (DWH) and for creating fact and dimension tables there in that manner.
-Basically itz is a littöe bit similar to the first NDDE project (see here: https://github.com/ChristophGmeiner/UdacityNDDE1_ETLPostgres)
+This Git repository shows how to script an etl process for loading data from json raw data to a AWS Redshift Datawarehouse (DWH) and for creating fact and dimension tables there in that manner.
+Basically it is a little bit similar to the first NDDE project (see here: https://github.com/ChristophGmeiner/UdacityNDDE1_ETLPostgres)

 This is done using Python.